The 9 best cycle routes in Wales

 Though one of the first locations in the region to become industrialised, the Gorge has managed to maintain its breathtaking natural beauty.

-On this route, you’ll travel high above the Gorge itself from Llanfoist down to Brynmawr, just to the southwest of Abergavenny.
+On this route, you’ll travel high above the Gorge from Llanfoist down to Brynmawr, just to the southwest of Abergavenny.

 This trail cuts through the heart of the famous Brecon Beacons National Park, and you’ll also get some glorious views of Skirrid Mountain and the Sugar Loaf.